-Integrated automation systems require remote monitoring personnel with technical expertise and the ability to act to prevent incidents in the...
+Fully integrated automation systems require remote monitoring personnel with the technical expertise with the ability to act in order to prevent and...

 Remote Monitoring in the Oilfield: More than “Observe and Report”

-Fully integrated automation systems require remote monitoring personnel with the technical expertise with the ability to act in order to prevent and remediate incidents at remote facilities in the oil and gas industry.
+Integrated automation systems require remote monitoring personnel with technical expertise and the ability to act to prevent incidents in the oilfield.

-The oil and gas industry is making a dramatic shift toward automating processes, controls and systems.
-From drilling operations to SWD facilities, the industry is looking to improve operational efficiencies and get hands off equipment.
+The oil and gas industry is making a dramatic shift toward automating processes, controls, and systems.
+From drilling operations to saltwater disposal (SWD) facilities, the industry is looking to improve operational efficiencies and get hands off equipment.

 The problem with having so many operators shifting to this new way of doing business is the lack of standardization.
 There doesn’t seem to be a real understanding of what automation and remote monitoring are and what they aren’t.

 The information that is readily available focuses primarily on the aspects of where the technology originated, and not enough about the implications those changes mean to the oilfield.